Technology Radar for IoT and Integration

 Quadrants

-A technology not showing up on the radar does not mean that we consider it to be of low relevance.
+A technology with a low relevance rating may still have a high relevance in other contexts.
+Also, if a technology is not discussed in the radar (yet), that does not mean that we consider it to be of low relevance.

 Technology Detail Page